jdbancal/gem/doc/gettingStarted.md

-Getting Started with the GEM Library
+Getting started with the GEM Library
 ====================================

 Here is a short introduction to the usage of GEM library in matlab.
 This introduction assumes that the gem folder is in matlab's path and that it is working (this can be checked by typing e.g. `gem('pi')` into matlab; if this command yields an error, check that the gem library is compiled for your system and that its folder is in matlab's path).